linode/docs/docs/guides/kubernetes/install-the-linode-ccm-on-unmanaged-kubernetes/index.md

 If you would like to use Kubernetes for production scenarios and make use of Linode NodeBalancers to expose your cluster's resources, it is recommended that you [use the Linode Kubernetes Engine to deploy your cluster](/docs/products/compute/kubernetes/).
 An LKE cluster's control plane has the Linode CCM preinstalled and does not require any of the steps included in this guide.

-Similarly, if you would like to deploy an unmanaged Kubernetes cluster on Linode, the best way to accomplish that is using [Terraform and the Linode K8s module](/docs/guides/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/).
-The Linode K8s module will also include the Linode CCM preinstalled on the Kubernetes master's control plane and does not require any of the steps included in this guide.
+Another option for deploying unmanaged kubernetes clusters on Linode is to use [Cluster API Provider Linode (CAPL)](https://linode.github.io/cluster-api-provider-linode/).
+It provisions a management k8s cluster which can then be used to provision and manage multiple child k8s clusters on Linode.
+It installs CCM by default and supports provisioning k8s clusters using kubeadm, rke2 and k3s.

-If you have used the Linode Kubernetes Engine (LKE) or the Linode Terraform K8s module to deploy your cluster, you should instead refer to the [Getting Started with Load Balancing on a Linode Kubernetes Engine (LKE) Cluster](/docs/products/compute/kubernetes/guides/load-balancing/) guide for steps on adding and configuring NodeBalancers on your Kubernetes cluster.
+If you have used the Linode Kubernetes Engine (LKE) or Cluster API Provider Linode (CAPL) to deploy your cluster, you should instead refer to the [Getting Started with Load Balancing on a Linode Kubernetes Engine (LKE) Cluster](/docs/products/compute/kubernetes/guides/load-balancing/) guide for steps on adding and configuring NodeBalancers on your Kubernetes cluster.
 {{< /note >}}

 ## In this Guide